EwenDC/root-automated-setup/README.md

 ### Content Images

 All images used in the app are sourced from official sources, including the [Leder Games Website](https://ledergames.com/pages/resources) and [Board Game Geek](https://boardgamegeek.com/boardgame/237182/root) (specifically images uploaded by Leder Games staff), and also from semi-official sources including the [Tabletop Simulator Mod](https://boardgamegeek.com/boardgame/237182/root) (in the case where we need an image that is printed on a component).
 When adding images for components, please try to maintain the same image quality standards as the existing content images (fan made content images are excepted).
-Save your images in a square (1:1) aspect ratio, at a resolution no greater than 512x512, as PNG files with an 8-bit Bit Depth and the Octree Quantization algorithm, with a Dithering level of 0 and Transparency threshold of 128.
-This is to ensure the images have a minimal file size while maintiaing transparency support, with an acceptable quality level, while supporting devices that do not support the webp image format.
+Save your images in a square (1:1) aspect ratio, at a resolution no greater than 512x512, as PNG files with an 8-bit Bit Depth and the Octree Quantisation algorithm, with a Dithering level of 0 and Transparency threshold of 128.
+This is to ensure the images have a minimal file size while maintaining transparency support, with an acceptable quality level, while supporting devices that do not support the webp image format.

 ## Contributing Code